Isometric path complexity of graphs: Abstract

 \section{Abstract}

-A set $S$ of isometric paths of a graph $G$ is ``$v$-rooted'', where $v$ is a vertex of $G$, if $v$ is one of the end-vertices of all the isometric paths in $S$.
-The \emph{isometric path complexity} of a graph $G$, denoted by $\ipco{G}$, is the minimum integer $k$ such that there exists a vertex $v\in V(G)$ satisfying the following property: the vertices of any isometric path $P$ of $G$ can be covered by $k$ many $v$-rooted isometric paths.
+A set $S$ of isometric paths of a graph $G$ is ``$v$-rooted'', where $v$ is a vertex of $G$, if $v$ is one of the endpoints of all the isometric paths in $S$.
+The \emph{isometric path complexity} of a graph $G$, denoted by $\ipco{G}$, is the minimum integer $k$ such that there exists a vertex $v\in V(G)$ satisfying the following property: the vertices of any {single} isometric path $P$ of $G$ can be covered by $k$ many $v$-rooted isometric paths.

 First, we provide an $O(n^2 m)$-time algorithm to compute the isometric path complexity of a graph with $n$ vertices and $m$ edges.
 Then we show that the isometric path complexity remains bounded for graphs in three seemingly unrelated graph classes, namely, \emph{hyperbolic graphs}, \emph{(theta, prism, pyramid)-free graphs}, and \emph{outerstring graphs}.
-Hyperbolic graphs are extensively studied in \emph{Metric Graph Theory}.
-The class of (theta, prism, pyramid)-free graphs are extensively studied in \emph{Structural Graph Theory}, \textit{e.g.} in the context of the \emph{Strong Perfect Graph Theorem}.
-The class of outerstring graphs is studied in \emph{Geometric Graph Theory} and \emph{Computational Geometry}.
-Our results also show that the distance functions of these (structurally) different graph classes are more similar than previously thought.

 There is a direct algorithmic consequence of having small isometric path complexity.
 Specifically, we show that if the isometric path complexity of a graph $G$ is bounded by a constant, then there exists a polynomial-time constant-factor approximation algorithm for \IPC, whose objective is to cover all vertices of a graph with a minimum number of isometric paths.
 This applies to all the above graph classes.

 \textbf{Keywords: Shortest paths, Isometric path complexity, Hyperbolic graphs, Truemper Configurations, Outerstring graphs, Isometric Path Cover}